Little Silver Fish

 Join us for an all-inclusive 6-Day sailing tour of the most beautiful marine environment in the world!

-All inclusive prices start at $2699 USD per person.
+All inclusive prices start at $2899 USD per person.
 Early and late season discounts available.
-Gratuities are welcome, but not included in cost of trip.

 Our multi-day, all inclusive sailing tours are the best way to unwind, relax and immerse yourself in the Salish Sea's natural beauty.
 With each day aboard, you'll feel a deeper connection to the natural world as you let the stresses of everyday land based life melt away.
 We follow the rhythms of the wind and tides to show you the true beauty of this magical archipelago.